adrabenche/pricecaster-v2/README.md

 **TransactionPool.Remember: transaction XMGXHGC4GVEHQD2T7MZDKTFJWFRY5TFXX2WECCXBWTOZVHC7QLAA: overspend, account X**

-If account X is the stateless program address, this means that this account is without enough balance to pay the fees for each TX group.
+This means that this account has not enough balance to pay the fees for the  TX group.

 ### Sample Pyth VAA payload